-As a scientific philosopher and sociologist, Trudy Dehue focuses specifically on the sciences that study human beings: psychology, psychiatry and brain research.
+As a researcher of scientific theory and as a sociologist, Trudy Dehue focuses specifically on the sciences that study human beings: psychology, psychiatry and brain research.
 She thinks that researchers shouldn’t just describe their findings but also explain how they came to their conclusion.
 She applies this principle to her own work too, as well as happily and frequently discussing it with a wide audience.

 Twenty years ago, Dehue noticed there were problems in the publishing cultures of various fields of study.
 Her plea that scientists should be judged not only on their articles in peer-reviewed journals but also on, for example, Dutch-language books written for an academic and non-academic audience, shows that she was already far ahead of the current debates about perverse incentives in science.